 3. A redefinition of or total silence about sin

-These “positive”, utilitarian, narcissistic ‘all about me’ messages that distort the Gospel are signs of a sinking ship.
+These “positive”, utilitarian, narcissistic ‘all about me’ messages that distort the Gospel – and have sadly filled up the media – are signs of sinking ships.

 4. Rejection of the doctrine of Hell

-Schuller defines hell as “the loss of pride that naturally follows separation from God- the ultimate and unfailing source of our soul’s sense of self-respect.
+Schuller, mentioned earlier, defines hell as “the loss of pride that naturally follows separation from God – the ultimate and unfailing source of our soul’s sense of self-respect.
 ‘My God, my God, why hast thou forsaken me?’ was Christ’s encounter with hell.
 In that ‘hellish’ death our Lord experienced the ultimate horror … A person is in hell when he has lost his self esteem” (Self-Esteem: The New Reformation, 1982, 14-15, 93).